Lake Tanganyika – Africa’s Amazing Lake

 According to some observations, over the past century, the average water temperature in the surface layers of the lake has increased by 2 °C. It's a rapid and significant jump.
 Water warming brings about changes in the life of organics.
 For example, the number of algae is decreasing, and more and more poisonous water hyacinth, also called a malicious weed, is appearing on the surface instead.

 All of this leads to a decrease in fish in Lake Tanganyika.
 Countries with access to the lake, as well as international conservation organizations, are looking for solutions to protect the unique ecosystem of the ancient lake.
-Let's hope it can be saved.

-Tanganyika – nature’s lab
+Lake Tanganyika – nature’s lab

 It was this combination of conditions (isolation, vast volumes of fresh water, stratification, favorable climate) that produced a rare phenomenon within such a relatively small area - a large-scale formation of new species.